Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 called [GitHub](https://www.github.com).
 All students will create a free GitHub account at the start of the Fall 2020 semester.
-You will use this account and the GitHub repositories associated with it to receive starter materials and submit the final version of each technical challenge, laboratory assignment, and practical assignment.
+You will use this account and the GitHub repositories associated with it to receive starter materials and submit the final version of each practical assignment, laboratory assignment, and web design portfolio.

 You will receive rapid feedback on your work through a tool called [GatorGrader](https://github.com/GatorEducator/gatorgrader).
 The course